Gigahawk/mech423_final_project/pcb/README.md

 Notes:
 - Boost circuit works as designed, capable of producing high current (> 1A continuous for 10 seconds)
 - Boost circuit can not be turned off
-    - The datasheet for PAM2423 indicates that setting the EN pin low only disables the IC's boosting function, it does not turn off the output since there is a direct path from input to output via the inductor and diode.
+    - The datasheet for PAM2423 indicates that setting the `EN` pin low only disables the IC's boosting function, it does not turn off the output since there is a direct path from input to output via the inductor and diode.
     - Solutions:
         - Use switch to cut off input current (**Current solution as of 2021-11-26**)
-            - Done by cutting the traces going to the input, and running wires to SW1.
+            - Done by cutting the traces going to the input, and running wires to `SW1`.
-                - SW1 is already connected to BAT+ to drive the EN pin, add an extra wire to allow high current flow
+                - `SW1` is already connected to `BATT+` to drive the `EN` pin, add an extra wire to allow high current flow
             - The EG1224 is only rated for 0.5A, finding higher current switches in this form factor is hard
                 - EG2219 is a DPDT switch rated for 0.5A per pole, which can theoretically be combined for 1A total current, but this is still impractical because the input must provide more than 1A current at peak loads
                 - Testing at 1A output current (~ 2A input current) seems to be fine (tested for ~10 seconds)
-            - This is the simplest solution for this revision, since it does not require EN to be rewired, nor does it allow the boost converter to continually drain the battery from quiescent current.
+            - This is the simplest solution for this revision, since it does not require `EN` to be rewired, nor does it allow the boost converter to continually drain the battery from quiescent current.
             - There is a risk of arcing if switch is disconnected during high load, although this has not been observed, and should never happen in normal operation
         - Use switch to cut off output current
             - Similar issues to cutting off input current, although current requirements on the output are lower